Consensys/anonymous-zether/README.md

+**WARNING**: The security of this cryptographic protocol has not yet been formally proven.
+More concretely, its PRNGs are not secure.
+This repository should not be considered suitable for production use.

-# BulletProofPOC
+# Anonymous Zether

-This repo contains a Java-based _Bulletproofs_ service, as well as a demo for a _private funds transfer_ system (based on Benedikt Bünz's "Zether protocol"), built on top of Quorum.
+This is a private payment system, an _anonymous_ extension of Bünz, Agrawal, Zamani and Boneh's [Zether protocol](https://crypto.stanford.edu/~buenz/papers/zether.pdf).

+The outlines of an anonymous approach are sketched in the authors' original manuscript.
+We develop an explicit proof protocol for this extension, described in the technical note [AnonZether.pdf](AnonZether.pdf).
+We also provide a full implementation of the anonymous protocol (including a proof generator, verification contracts, and a client / front-end).

+Thanks go to Benedikt Bünz for discussions around this, as well as for basic Zether.
+Also, Sergey Vasilyev's [range proof contracts](https://github.com/leanderdulac/BulletProofLib/blob/master/truffle/contracts/RangeProofVerifier.sol) served as a starting point for our [Zether verification contracts](zether/contracts).

-### Folders in this Repo
+### Folders in this repo

-[zkp](zkp) is a maven project, which uses our [fork](https://github.com/QuorumEngineering/BulletProofLib) of [Benedikt Bünz's Bulletproofs library](https://github.com/bbuenz/BulletProofLib) as an external dependency.
-It is designed to be used with a modified version of quorum, currently hosted in the [quorum-mirror](https://github.com/QuorumEngineering/quorum-mirror/tree/anonymous).
+[zkp](zkp) is a Maven project, which spins up a Java service capable of generating zero-knowledge proofs.
+This service uses [our fork of](https://github.com/jpmorganchase/BulletProofLib) [Benedikt Bünz's Bulletproofs library](https://github.com/bbuenz/BulletProofLib) as an external dependency.
+It is designed to be used with a [modified version of Quorum](https://github.com/jpmorganchase/quorum/tree/anonymous), which automates communication with this Java service.

-The [zether](zether) folder contains the ZSC (Zether Smart Contract), as well as scripts to interact with it from the geth console.
-It can be used to showcase an end-to-end demo.
+The [zether](zether) folder contains the ZSC (Zether Smart Contract) and auxiliary contracts, as well as scripts to interact with it from the `geth` console.

 ### User Instructions

-#### Prerequisites
+#### Setting things up
-- Build the above-linked `anonymous` branch of Quorum
+- Build the above-linked `anonymous` branch of Quorum.
-- Spin up a Quorum cluster (you may refer to the [7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes))
+- Spin up a Quorum cluster (e.g., follow the steps of [the 7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)).
-- Start the Spring application inside the `/zkp` directory of _this_ repo.
-The easiest way is to import the maven project into an IDE and execute `zkp/src/main/java/zkp/App.java`.
+- Start the Spring application inside the `/zkp` directory of this repo.
+The easiest way to do this is to import the Maven project into an IDE, and execute `zkp/src/main/java/zkp/App.java`.
-- [Optional] To package everything into a jar file, you could config the `efficientct` jar dependency into the local `.m2` folder, import from there and run `mvn clean install`.
-After that run `java -jar [path to your jar file]`

-#### Demo
+#### Usage Example
 The first thing we're going to need is a running ERC20 contract, for which (at least) one of the participating nodes has a balance.
 I won't go through the steps here; in short, you can compile [OpenZeppelin's ERC20Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Mintable.sol) contract, deploy it, and then mint yourself some funds.
 I'll assume that this has already been done, and that the contract resides at the address `erc20mintableAddress = erc20mintable.address`.

 In separate windows, let's attach to four of the 7 nodes---Alice, Bob, Charlie, and Eve, let's say.
 In all windows, execute